 He is internationally recognised as the ‘father of video self-modelling’, and the concepts of feed forward learning from the future, and creating futures.
 His 130+ publications (books, chapters, articles, films, videos, web pages) and his theoretical contributions derive from applied research in autism, mental illness, social behavior, personal safety, sports and recreation, daily living, literacy, academic skills, health, jobs, and professional training, collaborating with some 100 agencies.

-Estelle, together with the team from McKenzie Centre, provide specialist early intervention programs for parents with children who have an Autism spectrum disorder or social communication disorder.
-These programmes provide insight and understanding into the challenges and strengths of ASD, but also teach parents effective strategies to promote communication and interaction with their children.
+Estelle, together with the team from McKenzie Centre, provide specialist early intervention programmes which provide insight and understanding into the challenges and strengths of autism, but also teach parents effective strategies to promote communication and interaction with their children.

 Estelle is passionate about finding the best tools to understand and develop functional skills in engagement, communication and social interaction, and thereby realise the child’s potential.

-He has been expert advisor to Altogether Autism, Autism NZ and ADHD NZ.
+He emigrated to New Zealand in 2000 and was service clinical director for Child and Adolescent Mental Health at Waitemata DHB.
+He established Starfish Clinic with Dr Yvette Ahmad.
+He has worked throughout NZ as visiting psychiatrist in child and adolescent mental health services.
+He has been acting clinical head at Counties Manukau DHB and an expert advisor to Altogether Autism, Autism NZ and ADHD NZ.
 He was on the NZ Guidelines group for ASD and ADHD.
 Kevin has worked for ACC Sensitive Claims Unit for over 10 years.
 He is a medical writer and regular contributor to various publications.